kjar0/516X-Final/README.md

  'Production Engineer',
  'Design Engineer']
 ```
 These 7 job titles are good search terms to utilize because they represent all aspects of the ABE curriculum -- each option could work under 2+ of these titles.
-I used the common job titles as the search terms that would be input to Indeed.com's advanced search.
+The identified common job titles are used as the search terms with Indeed.com's advanced search.

 For Indeed text scraping, I started with a great code developed by Ryan Jeon (thank you so much!).
-The base code performed text scraping of an indeed search for agriculture engineer that stored the job title, company, quick blurb posted on the home page, and url of the job posting.
+The base code performed text scraping of an indeed search for an agricultural engineer position that stored the job title, company, quick blurb posted on the home page, and url of the job posting.
 I needed to modify this code for the use I had in mind.
 I'll be going through the function in sections below, so even though the code will be broken up, it's all a part of the same indeed_posts function.

 - First I split the string passed to the function into it's separate words, then imported packages for html/timing/random number generation.
 DataFrames are initialized to hold the information gathered from each job posting: job title, company name, and URL of the full posting.